Should You Refinance Your Mortgage?

 The Return of Bad Credit

-The process of refinancing can actually hurt your credit score, which we'll delve into deeper in a bit.
+Refinancing can hurt your credit score, which we'll delve deeper into.

-If your score is already somewhat on precarious standing, you might want ti sit this one out for a while until your credit is impeccable.
+If your score is already somewhat in precarious standing, you might want to sit this one out for a while until your credit is impeccable.

 A Longer Break-Even Point